In a normal round, you have access to 3 actions.

 You avert your gaze from danger.
 You gain a +2 circumstance bonus to Defences against visual abilities that require you to look at a creature or object, such as a medusa's petrifying gaze.
 Your gaze remains averted until the start of your next turn.

 You board or disembark from a vehicle, such as a car, truck, or plane.
-If you're using a vehicle with a simple step-on or step-off boarding process, such as a bike or ATV, you use the Mount action isntead.
+If you're using a vehicle with a simple step-on or step-off boarding process, such as a bike or ATV, you use the Mount action instead.

 You dig your way through dirt, sand, or a similar loose material at a rate up to your burrow Speed.
 You can’t burrow through rock or other substances denser than dirt unless you have an ability that allows you to do so.

-Charging is a full action that allows you to move up 2 Range and make a melee attack at the end of the movement.
+By spending 3 Actions, you may Charge, allowing you to move up 2 Range and make a melee attack at the end of the movement.
 You can draw a melee weapon during a charge attack if you possess at least 1 rank in Melee Weapons.

 Charging carries tight restrictions on how you can move.
 You must move at least 1 Range, and all movement must be directly toward the designated opponent.
 You must have a clear path toward the opponent.
 If there is any obstacle, difficult terrain, or creature in the way, you cannot charge.
 If you don’t have a line of sight to the opponent at the start of your turn, you can’t charge that opponent.